Stand & Shoot

 Thermal & Sound Insulation

 In addition, it is not only cold and heat transfer that is reduced by TIPS, our standard panel system has a sound transmission coefficient rating (STC) of at least 50.
 This increases into the mid or even upper 50s depending on the finishes that are used.
-In comparison, a standard interior wall with insulation and drywall on both sides has an STC in the mid 30’s.
+In comparison, a standard wood frame wall with insulation and drywall on both sides has an STC in the mid 30’s.
 As STC is a logarithmic scale, this is a huge difference.
 Other testing has shown that by itself the panel system reduced noise from one side to the other by 42 dB (airborne sound insulation index).
 What this really means is that even very loud noises such as musical instruments or stereos would only be faintly heard in the room next to them.
 This keeps each space a separate sound zone.
 This is especially useful in settings such as apartments, schools, churches, businesses, and manufacturing sites where noise pollution can often make performing everyday tasks more difficult.
 It also makes TIPS a great choice for fencing sound barriers.

 STC Examples